| |

 and practices.
 It is about testing the actions and spirit of a movement

+and uncovering and correcting possible deception.
 D. Martin Lloyd-Jones in his book entitled REVIVAL says:

 "The need we say is the need of an outpouring of the Spirit of God.